fsbraun/djangocms-automation/docs/source/tutorials/installation.rst

 is restarted or terminated.
 It provides no retry or crash recovery.
 Do not use it for production automation where losing an email, database update, webhook, or paid external API call would be unacceptable.

+The database now records task attempts and transition events, but this does not make an in-memory backend durable.
+The current release does not automatically retry failed actions or recover a task lost when its process exits.

 For production, configure a durable Django task backend with persistent queue storage and separate workers.
 The exact backend and worker command depend on